atrettel/sheardata/README.md

 Flow data from shear layer experiments and simulations presented in an open, modern, and unified format.

 NOTE: This project is on hold as I investigate improvements in the database design.
-I want to move more analysis from being written in Python to being written more directly as SQL code.
+I want to move more analysis from being written as Python code to being written directly as SQL code.

 Goals